Driver TS Parameters: BL (Motor Strength)

 High BL drivers make it possible to use smaller sealed boxes in some designs, because the motor strength is so high, the restoring force of the air in the box, and the suspension of the driver, are small in comparison, making them relatively insignificant.

-High BL causes high electromagnetic damping, and in some cases this is undesirable, in fact with reflex boxes it can cause problems with the reflex ports being under-damped and requiring modification, often with bass reflex designs a slightly lower BL is more appropriate to get a more balanced result.
+High BL increases electromagnetic damping, which can be problematic in bass reflex enclosures.
+Excessive damping may reduce the effectiveness of the port, requiring design adjustments for optimal performance.
+With bass reflex designs a slightly lower BL is often more appropriate to get a more balanced result.

 We’ll discuss BL and voice coil geometry more in another article.